 Fort Collins Surgery Massage is a specialty of LymphWorks therapists.
-Surgery recovery presents unique problems that our training and techniques may address to get you healed quickly and back to your daily routine.
+Surgery recovery presents unique problems that our training and many techniques may address to get you healed quickly and back to your daily routine.
 Whether your surgery was to repair a joint, plastic surgery, breast cancer, or surgery due to disease, accident or trauma, we can help.
 Both therapist C.J., Lindsey, and Kaitlin are adept at techniques for swelling and pain reduction, improved circulation and range of motion, scar realignment and more.
-It does not matter what type of intervention you are recovering from as Lymphatic work can assist in your recovery; explant surgery, BBL (Brazilian Butt Lift), Liposuction, Full Body Lift, Skin Removal, Breast Augmentation, Knee Replacement, Hip Replacement, Orthopedic surgery, Mastectomy, Lumpectomy, Tummy Tuck, Venous Surgery, Tumor or Skin cancer removal or more.
+It does not matter what type of intervention you are recovering from as Lymphatic work & Massage Techniques can assist in your recovery; explant surgery, BBL (Brazilian Butt Lift), Mommy Makeover, Liposuction, Full Body Lift, Skin Removal, Breast Augmentation, Knee Replacement, Hip Replacement, Orthopedic surgery, Mastectomy, Lumpectomy, Tummy Tuck, Venous Surgery, Tumor or Skin cancer removal or more.

-surgical site should often not to be touched until six weeks after your
+Please note: Your surgical site should often not to be touched until six weeks after your procedure when incisions and scars are mature/strong enough to be manipulated or stretched without breaking open.

 Please contact CJ or one of our Lymphworks therapists to ask which therapy or combination of therapies is right for your Fort Collins surgery massage needs.